Jesus Antonio Carpio

 Jesus Antonio Matamorosa Carpio (October 25, 1931 – May 26, 2010, sometimes referred to as J. Antonio Carpio) was a Filipino lawyer, journalist, educator, author, and army officer best known for his term as director of the Philippines' National Bureau of Investigation from 1986 to 1989, and for his earlier work in resisting the authoritarian rule of Ferdinand Marcos - first as a radio commentator prior to the declaration of Martial Law, and then later as the Regional Coordinator for Bicol of the Free Legal Assistance Group; which provided legal support to the regime's political detainees.

 Family

 On May 4, 1954, Carpio married Bernardita Alcantara Zalazar (1933–1994) of Lucena.
 They had 14 children, of which three were female and eleven were male.
 Two of his sons became priests and four of them became lawyers.
 His eldest daughter Dr. Maria Victoria Carpio-Bernido was honored as a 2010 Ramon Magsaysay Awardee alongside her husband Dr. Christopher C. Bernido for their work in science education.

 Education

 Carpio studied law at the University of the Philippines College of Law for two years and then finished his studies at the San Beda College of Law.
 He took the bar exam in 1962 and placed 14th among all the examinees nationwide.

 Military service

-Carpio spent his early years as an Army Lieutenant and later Captain, in the 1950s.
+Carpio spent his early professional years as an officer in the Philippine Army in the 1950s while he was taking up his law studies.
+He was first commissioned as a 2nd Lieutenant in 1953, and eventually rose through the ranks to become a Captain before he passed the bar exam in 1962.
+A 2025 ordinance honoring Carpio adds that he was promoted to the rank of Major in 1968.